GSConnect/gnome-shell-extension-gsconnect/README.md

 ### Getting Help

-Please the [FAQ][git-faq] in the Wiki for answers to common questions before [opening an issue][git-issue] to report a problem or request a new feature.
+Please the [FAQ][wiki-faq] in the Wiki for answers to common questions before [opening an issue][git-issue] to report a problem or request a new feature.

 The KDE Connect team has resources available for problems, feature requests and